Shannon Higgins-Cirovski

-Shannon Danise Higgins-Cirovski (née Higgins; born February 20, 1968) is a former U.S. soccer midfielder who earned fifty-one caps with the United States between 1987 and 1991.
+Shannon Danise Higgins-Cirovski (née Higgins; born February 20, 1968) is an American former soccer midfielder who earned 51 caps with the United States between 1987 and 1991.
 She was a member of the U.S. team at the 1991 FIFA Women's World Cup and is a member of the National Soccer Hall of Fame.

-High school and college
+Early life and college

 Higgins grew up in Kent, Washington, where she attended Mount Rainier High School.
 She graduated from high school in 1986 and entered the University of North Carolina at Chapel Hill that fall, playing on the women's soccer team from 1986 to 1989.
 During those four seasons, UNC-Chapel Hill won four consecutive NCAA Championships.
 Higgins scored the game-winning goal in the last three championship games.
 She was a two-time first team All American (1988 and 1989) and the recipient of numerous awards including the 1988 and 1989 Soccer America Player of the Year, 1989 ISAA Player of the Year and the 1989 Hermann Trophy.
 She won the Honda Sports Award as the nations's top soccer player at the end of the 1989–90 season.
 In 2000, she was named to the Soccer America College Team of the Century.
 Higgins graduated from UNC in 1990 with a bachelor's degree in industrial relations.